Marketing & Showings

 More exposure means more inquiries, and more inquiries mean more property showings.
 Property showings, or tours, are the prime time to create an emotional connection between the end user and a space or building.
 As you schedule showings and tours, you should be tracking who saw what and what their overall impressions were.
 For a Sale, you need to log tours as tasks right on the listing itself.
 Using the “New Task” feature, you can change the Marketing Phase to “Toured”.
 Be sure to fill out the primary contact and other fields to capture all context surrounding the tour.
 This has serious implications in prospect registration and could mean the difference in getting paid.

 Logging tours also makes it easy to communicate and stay accountable with the owner.

 For leases, this same information can be tracked on the Space itself.

 When communicating progress to your client, make sure to go beyond what you think you’re doing and determine what you’re actually doing.
 It’s easy to get busy and lose touch of the concrete tasks that make up your plan.

 Thankfully, there’s Apto.
-In particular, there’s the Listings Activity Report.
-If you’re logging all your calls, emails and meetings on your listing or assignment using the Related To feature, then you are one click away from a report that demonstrates all your marketing activities — which you can send to your client on a regular basis.
+In particular, there’s the Marketing Activity Report.
+If you’re logging all your calls, emails, and meetings on your listing or assignment, then you are one click away from a report that demonstrates all your marketing activities — which you can send to your client on a regular basis.